 King's Quest: Chapter I - A Knight to Remember Review

-PCAlso available on Microsoft Xbox 360, Sony PlayStation 3, Sony PlayStation 4 and Microsoft Xbox One
+Reviewed on PCAlso available on Microsoft Xbox 360, Sony PlayStation 3, Sony PlayStation 4 and Microsoft Xbox One

 King's Quest is a franchise that has existed almost as long as the PC has been a part of people's households.
 It's generally viewed as the original adventure game, created by husband-and-wife team Ken and Roberta Williams who formed the legendary games company Sierra On-Line and released a slew of classic adventure games in the '80s and '90s.
 Sierra also published the original Half-Life, a game which you may have heard of.